langbot-app/Langbot-Wiki/docs/en/deploy/update.md

 This command will pull the latest LangBot image and rebuild the container.

 :::info
-4.3.0 version changed the content and location of the `docker-compose.yaml` file, please [redploy according to the documentation](/en/deploy/langbot/docker).
+4.3.0 version changed the content and location of the `docker-compose.yaml` file, if you updated from a previous version, please [redploy according to the documentation](/en/deploy/langbot/docker).
 :::

 ## Manual Deployment